dumitruc/web-crawler/src/docs/further-improvements.md

 # Decisions
+## Re-use design/approach for large scale
+Basically by using the same approach can be distributed, external apps(eg.kafka,rabitmq,containers)
 ## Single thread object to process URLs
 Avoid complex implementation to parsers to handle duplicate URLs.
 If we go with recursion, at some point we'll have multiple threads trying to add same URL to completed work list, either lock(becomes slow) or endup with duplicates.
 Feels like for the size (eg on same host), this is better.
 ## Use of the shelf library to handles web page parsing